Jmelgar1014/budget-dash/tasks.md

 [x]fix transaction type as savings adding to the balance instead of removing from balance []improve skeleton ui to match based off screen size [x]add confirmation when deleting a transaction
+[]add UI to let users know that there is no data for given timeframe instead of jsut being empty [x]if user selects month in dashboard and clicks on view all transactions it should show transactions from selected month []add search and filter component to transactions page []add ability to duplicate an entry
+[]rollover unused budget to next month
+[]average spending per category